 There are two airports in Sicily.
 The closest to the retreat center is Catania Fontanarossa.
 You can rent a car there, or I can arrange for a transfer from the airport to Danena.
-There will be only one pickup from the airport on the day the retreat begins, October 15th, in the afternoon.
+There will be only one pickup from the airport on the day the retreat begins, October 15th, at 2:PM

 Most of you will fly direct to Rome.
 Flights leave from Rome to Sicily hourly and are usually very affordable.

 Driving in Italy is an exhilarating experience and not that different from driving in the states, except that stop signs and the road laws are more of a suggestion than something you can count on.
 I even learned how to not signal!
 Fortunately, there are plenty of open back roads with sparse traffic.
 I would suggest renting a car if you can, to and from Danena, or taking day trips.
 If not, I can hire a driver for transfers to and from Catania airport or for afternoon excursions for an additional cost.
 Riding with those who rent a car is possible once I coordinate this.